renovate-bot/khulnasoft-lab-_-vul-operator/CONTRIBUTING.md

 - Please spend a minimal amount of time giving due diligence to existing issues or discussions.
 Your topic might be a duplicate.
 If it is, please add your comment to the existing one.
 - Please give your issue or discussion a meaningful title that will be clear for future users.
 - The issue should clearly explain the reason for opening, the proposal if you have any, and any relevant technical information.
-- For technical questions, please explain in detail what you were trying to do, provide an error message if applicable, and your versions of Starboard and your environment.
+- For technical questions, please explain in detail what you were trying to do, provide an error message if applicable, and your versions of Vul-Operator and your environment.

 ### Pull Requests